 I was the master of buying cheap bath towels when I was in college.
 In fact, I clearly remember buying a set of purple ones (that ended up being pink later thanks to ANY face wash I used)… CLEARLY they weren’t meant to last.

 When I finally got my first apartment, I knew that I wanted some better bath towels that would hold up better, and feel soft on my skin.
-I’d recommend getting at least a few sets to your first apartment checklist so that you have extras on hand in case you have guests over (or you don’t feel like doing laundry sometime).
+I’d recommend adding a few sets to your first apartment checklist so that you have extras on hand in case you have guests over (or you don’t feel like doing laundry sometime).

 By the way, don’t forget to pick up some matching washcloths and hand towels to complete the look!

 Must-Have Items for Your First Apartment: Kitchen Essentials (Nonstick Pots, Pans, and Baking Dishes/Sheets)

 Most college students didn’t have a full kitchen in the dorms, so having your own oven and stove to cook with brings a lot of excitement.
 In order to get started cooking some of those delicious recipes I know you’ve been saving on Pinterest, you’ll want to be sure to have the right kitchen essentials.

 I highly recommend investing in a large nonstick skillet (like this one) because it’s a versatile piece, and easy to clean!
 I literally use my skillet for everything: stir fry, one-pan meals, pasta… when I say everything, I mean everything.

 One of the easiest ways to do that is to invest in a storage ottoman.
 There are several different styles, patterns, and fabrics available to fit the aesthetic you are going for, so the options are really endless.